betarelease/betarelease.github.com/source/_posts/2012-10-06-SiriMingle.markdown

 * Install git, ruby et al..
 (Assuming that you already know this)

-* Download the http://github.com/betarelease/SiriProxy.git/install_deps.sh_ script to get you started.
+* Download the [install_deps.sh](http://github.com/betarelease/SiriProxy.git/install_deps.sh) script to get you started.
 It is recommended that you download the whole project.
 Run the script.
 This script should install all dependencies required for dnsmasq. dnsmasq is a tool that allows you to perform dns masquerading on any network.
 After running this script you should have the following : dnsmasq, rvm and ruby 1.9.3 installed.

-* Change the dnsmasq configuration as follows:

-* Setup SiriProxy

-.siriproxy
-.siriprox/config.yml

-* Build the siriproxy gem and executable

-rake install

-siriproxy bundle

-rvmsudo siriproxy server
+[Guide: Setup Working SiriProxy](http://www.techjawa.com/2012/01/31/guide-setup-working-siriproxy-three-little-pigs/) is a great guide to setting SiriProxy correctly.
+You can choose to ignore setting up the Three Little Pigs server.
+Follow the instructions closely to setup Ubuntu 12.04 with dnsmasq and Siriproxy.

-If everything has gone well so far you should see "Starting server on port 443"
+If everything has gone well so far you should see
+{% highlight ruby linenos%}
+"Starting server on port 443"
+{% endhighlight %}

 This verifies that the dnsmasq is setup correctly and that Siriproxy can be run on your machine.

 Now change

+{% highlight ruby linenos%}
 siriproxy gencerts # generates certificates in .siriproxy folder
+{% endhighlight %}

 Email this certificate and install it on your phone by opening the email and opening the attachment.

-SCREENSHOT OF INSTALLED CERT.

 Once the cert is installed change the dns settings for the network and add the IP address of your Ubuntu machine before the other DNS server entry.

-SCREENSHOT OF MODIFIED DNS

 Now your phone is ready to talk to your Siriproxy server.

-Restart your SiriProxy server by 'rvmsudo siriproxy server'.
+Restart your SiriProxy server by
+{% highlight ruby linenos%}
+rvmsudo siriproxy server
+{% endhighlight %}

 Invoke Siri on your phone: You should see the interaction logs in your terminal indicating that infact Siri is connecting to your SiriProxy via your dnsmasq.

+Once you have SiriProxy setup change the ~/.siriproxy/config.yml to add your mingle hostname and credentials.
+This will allow SiriProxy to interact with the Mingle API.

+Restart SiriProxy by doing the following:
+{% highlight ruby linenos%}

+rake install

+siriproxy bundle #this should install the dependencies including the siriproxy-sirimingle plugin.

+rvmsudo siriproxy server
+{% endhighlight %}

-You should be able to talk to Mingle now.
+Once the server is started you should be able to talk to SiriMingle.

-Consider your Mingle Siried.
+Let the Siri be with you.